-In this episode of HVAC School, Bryan talks with Tim Bagnall about flowing nitrogen.
+In this episode of the HVAC School Podcast, Bryan talks with Tim Bagnall about flowing nitrogen.

 Many techs don't flow nitrogen.
-Some may say it's overkill, but flowing nitrogen displaces oxygen while brazing and prevents harmful scale from forming on the copper.
-Scale is problematic, and it will likely ruin your copper lines if you keep those lines open to air.
+Some may say that it is overkill, but it has been shown that flowing nitrogen displaces oxygen while brazing and prevents harmful scale from forming on the copper.
+Scale is very problematic, and it will likely ruin your copper lines if you keep those lines open to air.
 (The jury is still out as to whether climate/geography affect scale formation, though.)

-There are different intensities for flowing nitrogen, particularly high-pressure purging and low-pressure flowing (2-5 SCFM).
+There are many different intensities for flowing nitrogen, particularly high-pressure purging and low-pressure flowing (2-5 SCFM).
 You may also have heard that you should flow nitrogen at 1.5-3 PSI, though SCFM is the preferred unit.
-Some best practices for flowing nitrogen while brazing include using wet towels or heat-resistant putty on the service ports, removing the Schrader cores, removing the TXV sensing bulb before brazing, and watching your torch control as not to overheat the metal.
+Some best practices for flowing nitrogen while brazing include using wet towels or heat-resistant putty on the service ports, removing the Schrader cores, removing the TXV sensing bulb before brazing, and watching your torch control so that you do not overheat the metal.